 All MASt and Part III students are asked to prepare and present a poster on their research project.
-Under normal circumstances, these would be presented in an open poster session in the Department Common Room.
-This year, alternative online presentations are likely to be necessary and details will be provided nearer the time.
-Either way, this is a great opportunity to get feedback on your project work at the halfway point, and to gain experience in science communication.
+These would usually be presented in an open poster session in the Department Common Room, but due to the pandemic have more recently been presented online.
+A decision has not yet been made regarding the form this year, however details will be provided nearer the time, and the date for the session is Wednesday 26 January 2022.
+This is a great opportunity to get feedback on your project work at the halfway point, and to gain experience in science communication.
 The poster itself is not examined and does not contribute to your final mark.